MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-right-services.md

 **Consider service limits when selecting services.** Azure services and SKUs have capacity limits.
 When workload resources or data hits hard service limits, it requires rearchitecting or migrating your workload to a different solution.
 To avoid hitting those limits, you should pick resources that allow you to grow.

-**Consider service limits when architecting workloads.** Some Azure resources have rate limits and enforce request throttling**.** These restrictions can limit your performance throughput.
+**Consider service limits when architecting workloads.** Some Azure resources have rate limits and enforce request throttling.
+These restrictions can limit your performance throughput.
 Sometimes you can pick an alternative service to mitigate the restrictions.
 Other times, you need to architect around these limitations.
 For example, Key Vault has [transaction rate limits](/azure/key-vault/general/service-limits) that restrict the number of concurrent calls it can receive.
 It returns an HTTP status code 429 when you [exceed its threshold](/azure/key-vault/general/overview-throttling).
 Based on the service limits, you shouldn't put Key Vault in the HTTP request flow.

 **Know organizational restrictions.** Your organization might have a limited list of services they allow you to deploy.
 You need to be aware of these restrictions before you design a solution.